Our current projects. Join us.

 Since 2014, Designers for Learning service-learning projects have involved nearly 4,000 people, including college students, their faculty sponsors, and other instructional design and subject-matter expert volunteers.
 Volunteer service-learners first designed and developed open educational resources for the adult basic education program at Grace Centers of Hope, a nonprofit based in Pontiac, MI that provides General Educational Development (GED) test preparation for homeless individuals who have not graduated from high school.
 We have now expanded on this work within large scale open service-MOOCs (massive open online courses) starting in 2016.

-Our instructional design process begins with conversations about the mission, goals, and functions of either the client organization or an underserved need.
-We then consider the factors both inside and outside the organization that are affecting attainment of desired results, including the performance of employees, volunteers, and other constituents.
-Ultimately, we drill down to the performance-related problems that are impeding the attainment of these goals, and we work to narrow the focus to critical performance-related issues to target.
-College students and other volunteers then design solutions to address the causes of the gap in performance.
+Our instructional design process begins with conversations with subject matter experts about the underserved needs.
+We then consider the factors both inside and outside the organization affecting results, including the performance of employees, volunteers, and other constituents.
+Ultimately, we drill down to the opportunities and problems that are impeding the attainment of these goals, and we work to narrow the focus to critical needs to target.
+College students and other volunteers then create solutions in crowdsourced design and development initiatives.